Logging

 this.console.*

-All methods relate to the output of console logs, created to improve logging of different tasks and different streams within tasks
+All methods relate to outputting console logs, are created to improve logging for different tasks and different threads within tasks

 .log(...message)

-this.console.log(...message) - logging tied to the current stream, allows outputting a prefix for each stream
+this.console.log(...message) - logging tied to the current thread, allows outputting a prefix for each thread

 .setPrefix(prefix)

-Used in conjunction with BaseParser.setGlobalConsolePrefix(prefix) - allows setting a global prefix for all streams within the current task
+Used in conjunction with BaseParser.setGlobalConsolePrefix(prefix) - allows setting a global prefix for all threads within the current task.

-this.console.setPrefix(prefix) - allows setting a prefix for the current stream, for example
+this.console.setPrefix(prefix) - allows setting a prefix for the current thread, for example

 this.console.setPrefix(this.threadId())